Data Flows define how the device data is processed and stored in akenza.

 Output Connectors

-Output connectors define the behaviour after the device type has parsed the uplink payload.
+Output connectors define the behavior after the device type has parsed the uplink payload.
 There are a variety of predefined actions that can be chosen from.
 Webhooks can be used to communicate with 3rd party REST APIs.